Corba Fundamentals «Prev Next»

 At this point, it's important to realize why the (OMG) Object Management Group got involved.
 Methodologists like to think that they are important.
 But I do not think that the requirements would even be heard by the OMG.
 What got the OMG involved were the requirements of tools vendors, all of which were frightened that a standard controlled by Rational would give Rational tools an unfair competitive advantage.
 As a result, the vendors energized the OMG to do something about it, under the banner of CASE tool interoperability.
 This banner was important, as the OMG was all about interoperability.
 The idea was to create a UML that would allow CASE tools to freely exchange models.

-Gain a basic conceptual understanding of what CORBA provides.
+Conceptual understanding of what CORBA provides

 CORBA exists as a standardized way to create distributed software systems.
 CORBA allows the components of an application to exist across a network of computers, while still allowing the components to interact as a whole.
 The general concept, as depicted below, is often called distributed computing.